lu004/Ranking_SVM/README.md

 a label of grade-level y
 # grade-level y: ("y.csv")
 y consists of grade (the first) and query id (the second)
+# task

-- to recommend a item x from a set of items {x}
+to recommend a item x from a set of items {x}

 - items are compared if items are in the same query id
 - train data: all x,y
 - test data: the first "k" persons (please read "x.csv" for knowing k's value)